Turpentine oil poisoning

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 What to Expect at the Emergency Room

-- Breathing support, including a tube through the mouth and into the lungs connected to a breathing machine (ventilator)
+- Breathing support, including a tube through the mouth and into the lungs, and a breathing machine (ventilator).